dafencer/PFA_H2H/README.md

 | Saber  | Women  | 0.177919 | 0.142106 |
 | Saber  | Men    | 0.169079 | 0.095267 |

+The score-based Glicko-2 model generally achieves lower MAE than the standard Glicko-2 model, with the largest improvements observed in Direct Elimination (DE) bouts across most weapons and genders.
+This indicates that incorporating margin of victory improves prediction of observed match intensity, particularly in longer, high-stakes DE matches where score differentials better reflect dominance.

+Improvements in pool bouts are smaller and less consistent, likely due to the shorter 5-touch format limiting the informational value of score margins.
+Overall, the results support the use of margin-aware ratings to more accurately model fencing performance beyond binary win–loss outcomes.

 **Relevant scripts:**
 - Model Validation: `model.py`
 - Final Model Implementation: `glicko2.py`